contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 By the same token, when you are separating layers horizontally, you might notice that the data structure of a particular database record is very similar to the data structure of a particular screen view.
 You may be tempted to simply pass the database record up to the UI, rather than to create a view model that looks the same and copy the elements across.
 Be careful: This duplication is almost certainly accidental.
 Creating the separate view model is not a lot of effort, and it will help you keep the layers properly decoupled.

 ## Decoupling Modes (Again)

 Back to modes.
 There are many ways to decouple layers and use cases.
 They can be decoupled at the source code level, at the binary code (deployment) level, and at the execution unit (service) level.

-• Source level.
+• **Source level**.
 We can control the dependencies between source code modules so that changes to one module do not force changes or recompilation of others (e.g., Ruby Gems).
 In this decoupling mode the components all execute in the same address space, and communicate with each other using simple function calls.
 There is a single executable loaded into computer memory.
 People often call this a monolithic structure

-• Deployment level.
+• **Deployment level**.
 We can control the dependencies between deployable units such as jar files, DLLs, or shared libraries, so that changes to the source code in one module do not force others to be rebuilt and redeployed.
 Many of the components may still live in the same address space, and communicate through function calls.
 Other components may live in other processes in the same processor, and communicate through interprocess communications, sockets, or shared memory.
 The important thing here is that the decoupled components are partitioned into independently deployable units such as jar files, Gem files, or DLLs.

-• Service level.
+• **Service level**.
 We can reduce the dependencies down to the level of data structures, and communicate solely through network packets such that every execution unit is entirely independent of source and binary changes to others (e.g., services or micro-services)

 What is the best mode to use?
 The answer is that it’s hard to know which mode is best during the early phases of a project.
 Indeed, as the project matures, the optimal mode may change.